 A termly display in the hall provides a focus for prayer and reflection and further opportunity for children’s spiritual development.

 There are opportunities for children to write and share their own prayers with their classes, the whole school and in Church with the whole community, for example at Harvest, Easter and Mothering Sunday.
-In addition, there is a prayer tree in the assembly area where children can share their prayers, reflections or questions.

 Prayers are said daily before lunch and at the end of the school day.
 Each class decides on a prayer suitable for their class and pupils are invited to join in if they wish.

 ‘Hands together, softly so,